unres/ElevatorInterface/README.md

 **Extra Info on Display**

-- The companies name of where he elevator is located
+- The companies name of where the elevator is located
 - The current floor of the elevator
 - An easy maintenance button and screen that is password protected
-- An info screen with directions
+- Floor options with room to name floors and ease of use
+- Alarm button to sound an alarm

 **Extra Unique Features (Imagination)**